Shinto Muso Ryu Jojutsu

 The Pinnacle of Precision

-Jo training is comprised of basic techniques called Kihon, and several sets of two person drills (Kata).
+Training is comprised of basic techniques called Kihon, and several sets of two person drills (Kata).
 These Kata are practiced in pairs: One wields the wooden sword called a bokken, and the other wields the jo staff.

 The initial Jo staff techniques were developed in the early 17th century, by Muso Gonnosuke Katsuyoshi , a renowned warrior who is believed to have dueled with and defeated the famous Miyamoto Musashi.
 Initially, he was defeated by Miyamoto Musashi, and withdrew to Kamado Shinto Shrine to train.
-He developed the jo techniques, and won in a later Duel with Miyamoto.
+He developed the jo techniques, and was victorious in a later Duel with Miyamoto.

 Jo training has since evolved into a modern art used still today by many schools of the arts.
 Aikido, Kempo/Jujutsu and even Japan’s police forces.
 Our club seeks to maintain the preservation of the teachings of the late Masayuki Shimabukuro to new generations of Martial Art Students in order to preserve these arts.